The Butt and Pass Log Cabin Method: No-Notching Corner System

 Every log home which uses the butt and pass method should lay the first logs clockwise around the foundation.

-So, the first log on your main elevation (normally south facing) will be in the butt position at its left end and pass position on the right end.
-Then alternate the logs when construction the wall.
+So, the first log on your main elevation (normally south-facing) will be in the butt position at its left end and pass position on the right end.
+Then alternate the logs when constructing the wall.

 You ideally should use a concrete piers with rebar to fix your sill logs to the foundation.
 Starting with piers will enable a much better foundation and prevent against settlement issues.

 In summary, if you aim to build a very simple, quick, and easy home, then a butt-and-pass construction technique is ideal for you.
 Especially if you have limited previous experience in building log cabins.